estrellaalvarez/PANE-Chat-App/README.md

 ### Essential Features:
 - Google User Auth
-- Send and receive text using a form
+- Send and receive text messages to users using a form
--

 ### Extra Features:
 - Timestamps
 - Sticker and image sending